Updated on June 14, 2023

 If you are concerned about the court’s availability affecting your divorce’s duration, you can attempt to settle your divorce terms outside of court.

 The Reasonableness of the Parties’ Demands

-Unreasonable demands can make it difficult for both parties to come to find middle ground and come to an agreement.
+Unreasonable demands can make it difficult for both parties to find middle ground and reach an agreement.
 If you want to help your divorce move forward as quickly as possible, keep your emotions in check and try to be as realistic as possible during negotiations—while still protecting your rights.